JetBrains/intellij-ui-test-robot/README.md

         "com.intellij.openapi.project.DumbService.isDumb(component.project);"
     );
 ```
+#### Store data between `runJs/callJs` requests
+There are `global` and `local` `Map<String, Object>` variables available in the js context. `global` is a single map for the whole Ide.
+`local` map is defined on a per-fixture basis.
+Please check [GlobalAndLocalMapExamples](/ui-test-example/src/test/kotlin/org/intellij/examples/simple/plugin/GlobalAndLocalMapExamplesTest.kt)

 In case you made robot-server-plugin port public, you may want to enable encryption for JavaScript code:
 ```groovy
 runIdeForUiTests {